 The rate of instability for the median ellipse is reflected in the quantity $\Delta$ introduced in Sec.~\ref{umb-sec}.
 However, we can generalize that result to apply to any of the principal ellipses.
 In Hart's equation for $\Delta$ Eq.~(\ref{Delta-hart}), $a$ and $c$, the semiaxes of the median ellipse, appear symmetrically, while $b$ occupies a privileged position.
 By making suitable exchanges between $a$, $b$, and $c$, we obtain the corresponding values of $\Delta$ for all three principal ellipses, giving $\Delta = 1.1989 \, i$, $1.0783$, and $2.0125 \, i$ (with $i = \sqrt{-1}$).
 We now find that $M$ and $\Delta$ are related by $M = -\cosh \Delta$.

 \end{appendix}

 \paragraph*{Data availability} Test data is available at \citet{geod3test}.
-Additional test data is available upon request. \paragraph*{Code availability} A C++ implementation of the algorithms given in this paper is given in GeographicLib, version 2.6, available at \url{https://github.com/geographiclib/geographiclib/releases/tag/r2.6}.
-Version 2.7 of GeographicLib will be released soon; this will fix bugs found during the preparation of this manuscript.
+Additional test data is available upon request. \paragraph*{Code availability} The C++ implementation of the algorithms given in this paper is given in GeographicLib, version 2.7, available at \url{https://github.com/geographiclib/geographiclib/releases/tag/r2.7}.
+This version is archived at \url{https://doi.org/10.5281/zenodo.18011538}.